Trends in Motion Prediction Toward Deployable and Generalizable Autonomy: A Revisit and Perspectives: Generalizable Motion Prediction

+\textbf{Redundancy Reduction} A closely related concept to CL is redundancy reduction~\cite{barlowtwins}, which is introduced in the SSL literature to promote feature diversity and avoid learning trivial constant features.
+Specifically, the Barlow Twins objective function \cite{barlowtwins} is introduced to measure the cross-correlation matrix between the embeddings of two identical networks fed with distorted versions of the same sample and tries to make this matrix close to the identity.
+By trying to equate the diagonal elements of the cross-correlation matrix to 1, the embeddings are made to be invariant to the distortions applied.
+Whereas by trying to reduce the off-diagonal elements of the cross-correlation matrix to 0, decorrelation is enforced on the different elements of the embedding vector.
+Hence, each component of the embedding vector is forced to learn a different feature.
+Inspired from this, RedMotion \cite{redmotion} proposes to learn augmentation-invariant features for road environments (road graphs and agents) via the Barlow Twins objective function.

-\paragraph{Other Pretext Tasks} \textbf{Motion-Related Pretext Tasks.} In addition the prevailing masking/reconstruction and contrastive learning SSL tasks, various motion-related pretext tasks are designed to provide additional learning signals, with some of them illustrated in Figure~\ref{fig:pretext task}.
-In general, pretext tasks that align closely with the downstream prediction task tend to yield greater improvements.
-SSL-lanes \cite{ssllanes} incorporate multiple novel self-supervised auxiliary tasks, to capture additional map/agent-level information and improves the motion prediction performance.
+\paragraph{Auxiliary Motion-Related Tasks} \textbf{Auxiliary Motion-Related Tasks} SSL-lanes \cite{ssllanes} incorporate multiple novel self-supervised auxiliary tasks, to capture additional map/agent-level information and improves the motion prediction performance.
 These auxiliary tasks include predicting distance to the intersection, maneuver classification, and classification of the prediction success/failure.
 Each pretext task, however, is individually optimized, and the authors did not explore training the model with all tasks combined.
 Social-SSL \cite{socialssl} instead pretrains a human trajectory prediction model together with multiple pretext tasks designed to learn interactions among agents, such as interaction type recognition (closing, leaving, and neural), closeness classification, distance prediction, and trajectory masking/reconstruction, showing enhanced performance.
 Focusing on the pedestrian trajectory prediction model, \citet{li2023pedestrian} introduced three auxiliary pretext tasks to learn fine-grained human keypoint features, including keypoints jigsaw puzzle, keypoint prediction, and keypoint contrastiv learning.